mohamedelsaghier/Fawry-DevOps-Internship/README.md

 # task 5
 write a bash script to Check service up & running using ip address and port number and if the service is not running, run docker-compose up to run it.

+# task 6
+write a bash script to get the process id from process name and use this process id to kill the process.